 The Association is the voice of the aluminum industry in the United States, representing aluminum producing companies and their workers that span the entire aluminum value chain from primary production to value-added products to recycling, as well as suppliers to the industry.
-Association member companies produce 70+ percent of the aluminum and aluminum products shipped in North America, and the U.S. aluminum industry across the value chain directly employs more than 166,000 workers and indirectly supports an additional 494,000 workers.
-Through its activity, the economic impact of the US aluminum industry adds \$172 billion to the economy annually.
+Association member companies make 70 percent of the aluminum and aluminum products shipped in North America, and the U.S. aluminum industry across the value chain directly employs more than 166,000 workers and indirectly supports an additional 494,000 workers.

 Aluminum is foundational to modern societies and to the U.S. economy, and its unique physical properties - light weight, corrosion resistance, and infinite recyclability paired with the innovative application of alloys and manufacturing processes - make use of the metal an ideal solution for a wide range of decarbonization challenges in the 21st century.
 And beneficially, decarbonization of a material substrate like aluminum that is used in such a variety of manufactured goods across the economy can have a significant 'flywheel effect' that flows through the value chain in reducing the carbon footprint of downstream products as well.
-The Association therefore recommends that the DOE focus its manufacturing decarbonization efforts on materials like aluminum that have a proven record of enabling reduced carbon footprint in their application and use.
+The Association therefore recommends that the DOE focus on materials like aluminum that have a proven record of enabling reduced carbon footprint in their application and use.

 The North American aluminum industry is highly integrated between the US and Canada, and it has made tremendous progress to date in reducing its carbon emissions.
-A Life Cycle Assessment report released in January 2022 documents that the North American aluminum industry has decreased the carbon intensity of primary aluminum by 49% since 1991 and the carbon intensity of secondary aluminum by 60% since 1991.
+A Life Cycle Assessment report to be released later this month documents that the North American aluminum industry has decreased the carbon intensity of primary aluminum by 49% since 1991 and the carbon intensity of secondary aluminum by 60% since 1991.
 Incredible progress, to be sure, but the continuous improvement ethic of the aluminum industry is already focused on additional opportunities for the future.